 PowerNet is charged a fee for the use of those two networks and adds maintenance costs and overheads to this.
 The total fees are on-charged to electricity retailers through what is known in the industry as wheeling fees or line charges.

-Electricity Invercargill Limited (EIL) is owned by the ratepayers of the Invercargill City Council (ICC) and The Power Company Limited (TPC) is owned by the Southland Electric Power Supply Consumer Trust (SEPSCT) which represents consumers connected to their network.
+EIL is owned by the ratepayers of the Invercargill City Council and TPCL is owned by the Southland Electric Power Supply Consumer Trust (SEPSCT) which represents consumers connected to their network.

-PowerNet also manages the assets of the OtagoNet Joint Venture (OJV) which is jointly owned by PowerNet’s two shareholders Electricity Invercargill and The Power Company.
+PowerNet also manages the assets of the OtagoNet Joint Venture (OJV) which is jointly owned by PowerNet’s two shareholders EIL and TPCL.

-PowerNet charges the OtagoNet Joint Venture a network management fee.
-OtagoNet then adds maintenance costs, depreciation, overheads and a return on investment to the PowerNet charges and the total fees are on-charged to electricity retailers as wheeling fees or line charges.
+PowerNet charges the OJV a network management fee.
+OJV then adds maintenance costs, depreciation, overheads and a return on investment to the PowerNet charges and the total fees are on-charged to electricity retailers as wheeling fees or line charges.

-PowerNet also manages a small network at Frankton, known as Lakeland Network, near Queenstown that is owned by Electricity Southland (ESL).
-Electricity Southland is owned by EIL and TPCL.
+PowerNet also manages a small network in the Frankton and Wanaka area, known as Lakeland Network.
+The Central Otago network is owned by Electricity Southland Limited (ESL).
+ESL is owned by EIL and TPCL.

 PowerNet also provides a network control centre function to the Stewart Island Electrical Supply Authority (SIESA) and two field services staff are stationed on the Island.